anasm2010/HAEnedisLinky/README.md

 The integration can be used with a [USB adapter](https://www.tindie.com/products/hallard/micro-teleinfo-v20/)  that convert the signal received from French dedicated energy meter Teleinfo to serial data.

 ![](./docs/MicroTeleinfo_Top_V2.png)

+The integration can be used from the HA gui.
+Simply select the usb adapter within the proposed list and confirm.
+A linky device will be created and will gather all the loaded entities.